Training the key players in the energy transition

 “What companies mostly appreciate about our graduates – and the reason they are so sought after – are their technical skills, allowing them to be immediately operational in industry as soon as they graduate.” >> Interview

-Partnerships with industry take many forms, in particular student sponsoring, teaching, the provision of resources or case studies.
-In addition to the School's full-time staff and IFPEN's researchers, around 350 specialists from the world of industry deliver courses each year.
+IFP School also owes its success to its teaching model, based on a close relationship with industry.
+The applied teaching programs incorporate numerous case studies, the use of industrial software, industrial placements, etc. In addition to the School's full-time staff and IFPEN's researchers, around 350 specialists from the world of industry deliver courses each year.
 Some training courses can also be delivered as part of a work-study program, enabling students to acquire real professional experience thanks to alternating periods within the School and in industry.

 High-quality graduate programs